Budjerah: 2019–2021: Debut EP

 In September 2019, he uploaded the song "River Dry" onto Triple J Unearthed.

 In 2020, Budjerah found kinship with Matt Corby, who produced his debut EP.
 In October 2020, Budjerah released his debut single, "Missing You" which topped the Triple J airplay chart.

-Hayden Daivs from PileRats said "Missing You is a spectacular introductory moment for Budjerah that combines pockets of his life with the music that defined it, bringing together a tapestry of long-time influences spread through soul, hip-hop, R&B, indie and pop only to distil it into a sound that seemingly moves between all of them, capturing the multi-faceted musical brain of someone whose moment has been a long time coming."
+Hayden Davies from Pilerats said "Missing You is a spectacular introductory moment for Budjerah that combines pockets of his life with the music that defined it, bringing together a tapestry of long-time influences spread through soul, hip-hop, R&B, indie and pop only to distil it into a sound that seemingly moves between all of them, capturing the multi-faceted musical brain of someone whose moment has been a long time coming."

 In March 2021, Apple Music announced Budjerah as its latest local Up Next artist, an initiative to identify and showcase rising talent from across Australia and New Zealand.
 Budjerah said "I'm really excited to be included in Up Next Local on Apple Music for my brand new EP which I wrote with Matt Corby at his studio just down the road from my house.
 The songs are about different times in my life and all the different emotions that I feel."

 His self-titled debut EP was released on 26 March 2021.

 In May 2021, Budjerah released Budjerah (Live At Rainbow Valley) which was recorded at Matt Corby's titular studio and features a live rendition of each of the four tracks on Budjerah's self-titled debut EP.
 In addition to Corby, fellow artists Ngaiire, Ainslie Wills, JK-47 and Stevan feature on the new EP.

 In August 2021, a limited edition CD of the self-titled EP was released.
 At the 2021 ARIA Music Awards, Budjerah won the ARIA Award for Breakthrough Artist – Release.

 On 26 November 2021, Budjerah released "Wash My Sorrows Away".